vogxn/docs/Marvin.md

 ## Debugging & Logging

-The logs from the test client detailing the requests sent by it and the responses fetched back from the management server can be found under {{/tmp/testclient.log}}.
-By default all logging is in {{INFO}} mode.
-In addition, you may provide your own set of {{DEBUG}} log messages in tests you write.
-Each {{cloudstackTestCase}} inherits the debug logger and can be used to output useful messages that can help troubleshooting the testcase when it is running.
+The logs from the test client detailing the requests sent by it and the responses fetched back from the management server can be found under `/tmp/testclient.log`.
+By default all logging is in `INFO` mode.
+In addition, you may provide your own set of `DEBUG` log messages in tests you write.
+Each `cloudstackTestCase` inherits the debug logger and can be used to output useful messages that can help troubleshooting the testcase when it is running.

 eg:
 ```python